datacarpentry/image-processing/episodes/02-image-basics.md

 ## Examining actual image sizes (optional, not included in timing)

 Let us see the effects of image compression on image size with actual images.
-The following script creates a square white image 5000 X 5000 pixels, and then saves it as a BMP and as a JPEG image.
+The following script creates a square white image 5000 x 5000 pixels, and then saves it as a BMP and as a JPEG image.

 ```python